Jawad037/SignifyCRM/README.md

         This command builds the app for production to the build folder.
         It optimizes the build for the best performance, minifies the files, and appends hashes to the filenames.
+        Your app is now ready to be deployed to your production environment using the configured urlProd.